pyvista/pyvista-tutorial/tutorial/03_figures/README.rst

 in a Matplotlib-like fashion.

-Add mesh to Plotter object
+Add Mesh to Plotter Object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 When plotting, users must first create a :class:`pyvista.Plotter` instance (much like a Matplotlib figure).
 Then data are added to the plotter instance through the :func:`pyvista.Plotter.add_mesh` method.
 This workflow typically looks like: